Master of Engineering Admissions in ORIE

 Follow the link to Cornell's online Graduate School Application.

 The Cornell University Graduate School application must be submitted online.
-Information regarding current application fees, payment options, and need-based fee waivers can be found here.
+Information regarding current application fees, payment options, and need-based fee waivers can be found on the Graduate School's Application Fees page.
 A letter of request for a waiver and documentation of need must be requested through the Cornell Graduate School.

 Please note that when you are filling out the application, the Proposed Field of Study and Program Name is Operations Research and Information Engineering, M.Eng., and the Concentration and Specialty should match.
 The choices are: Applied OR, Information Technology, Financial Engineering, Data Analytics, Manufacturing, Semester in Strategic Operations, and the Systems Engineering minor.